13 Calibrating Hedonic Pricing Model for Private Highrise Property with GWR Method

 The figure above reveals that most of the data poitns are scattered around the 0 line, hence we can safely conclude that the relationships between the dependent variable and independent variables are linear.

-Lastly, the code chunk below uses ols_plot_resid_hist() of olsrr package to perform normality assumption test.
+In the code chunk below, check_normality() of performance package is used to perform normality assumption test on condo.mlr1 model.

 The figure reveals that the residual of the multiple linear regression model (i.e. condo.mlr1) is resemble normal distribution.